-Bergen Community College, in this Code will be referred to as the College, is committed to providing a campus environment that is conducive to academic inquiry in the College tradition.
+Bergen Community College is committed to providing a campus environment that is conducive to academic inquiry in the College tradition.
 The College is a comprehensive, educational institution that exists to foster inquiry and public discourse.
-Student members of the College community are expected to abide by certain standards of conduct that form the basis of the Student Code of Conduct [this Code] and ensure that their visitors do likewise.
-These standards are embodied within a set of core values that include integrity, fairness, respect, community, and responsibility.
+Student members of the College community are expected to abide by certain standards of conduct that form the basis of the Student Code of Conduct and ensure that their visitors do likewise.
+These standards are embodied within a set of core values of the College that include Commitment, Creativity, Collaboration, Communication, Care, Challenge, and Celebration.
 When students fail to adhere to this Code, College or community standards, appropriate proceedings may be initiated under this Code to address the failure and its consequences.
 This Code is provided to give students a general notice of prohibited conduct.
 This Code has not been designed to set forth an exhaustive list of misconduct, but to establish behavioral guidelines.
 It is the responsibility of all students to become familiar with this Code.

-Core Values of Student Life and Conduct at Bergen Community College
+Core Values of Bergen Community College